 This cable has one end at a 90-degree angle, making it easier to plug into the bottom of your Switch without causing wear over time by bending the cable sideways.
 The cable is also made with braided nylon for added durability and is great for charging and data transfer, with speeds up to 480 Mbps.
 However, it doesn't have a video output option.

 Maybe you like to have a charger suited for in the car, in a bag for travel, by the bed, wherever!
-This is a three-pack that includes a 3.3-foot, 6.6-foot, and 10-foot cable.
+This is a two-pack that includes two 6.6-foot cables.
 Get the durable nylon braid plus an extra measure of strain relief made for safer bends at the end of the cable.
 This cable is good for charging and data transfer (up to 480 Mbps) but not suitable for video signal.

 While this 3-foot cable is a bit short, it's hard to argue with the price tag.
 It will support up to 60W power delivery charging so you can get back to playing games quickly, and the tough design should prevent incidental damage.
 The reversible design also means it's easy to slide into your Switch or any other compatible device.